k8-scalar/grasshopper/install_kubeadm/readme.md

 Put the following line into the ~/.bashrc file, to get kubectl autocompletion: `source <(kubectl completion bash)`

-edit `./run.sh` to set appropriate values for the `kubernetes_master`, `subnet` and `nodes` variables.
+edit `./run.sh` to set appropriate values for the  `nfs_account`, `kubernetes_master`, `subnet` and `nodes` variables.
 For example: if the VM subnet is 172.22.14.0/24, the master nodle runs on 172.22.14.100 and the worker nodes run on 172.22.14.89 and 172.22.14.90, then set these variables in `run.sh` as follows:
 ```
 kubernetes_master=172.22.14.100
 subnet=172.22.14
 nodes="89 90"
 ```
+To know the url of the `nfs_account`, ask the system administrator of your openstack environment

 execute `./run.sh`.
 Answer 'y' or 'yes' to all prompts.
 If the installation halts, enter 'q' or hit